JuniMay/syc/README.md

 - [x] Function symbol scope when generating ir, consider record the symbol in ast.
 - [x] IR store type problem in functional testcases 95~99
 - [x] Reshape initializer list in `hidden_functional/08_global_arr_init.sy`
+- [ ] Passing array with a different dimension into a function as a pointer (e.g. using `getarray` to input a array with 2 dimensions)
 - [ ] `86_long_code2.sy` SEGMENTATION FAULT.